Novae Terrae Foundation

+The Novae Terrae Foundation (Fondazione Novae Terrae) was a far-right organization active between 2012 and 2021 which financed campaigns against abortion, LGBT rights, and "gender ideology," particularly in partnership with right-wing religious groups across Europe.

-The Novae Terrae Foundation (Fondazione Novae Terrae) was formed in 2005 in Saronno by Luca Volontè but remained inactive until 2012.
-In 2012, it began to serve as part of the Azerbaijani laundromat and channeled €2.39 million from Russian-Azerbaijani sources into campaigns, primarily organized by right-wing religious organizations, against abortion, divorce, alleged "gender ideology", and LGBT rights including same-sex marriage, adoption, and surrogacy.
+It was formed in 2005 in Saronno by Luca Volontè but remained inactive until 2012.
+In 2012, it began to serve as part of the so-called 'Azerbaijani laundromat' and channeled €2.39 million from Russian-Azerbaijani sources into campaigns, primarily organized by right-wing religious organizations, against abortion, divorce, alleged "gender ideology", and LGBT rights including same-sex marriage, adoption, and surrogacy.

-In 2015, the headquarters of the Novae Terrae Foundation were searched as part of an investigation into Volontè for money laundering.
-In January 2021, Volontè was sentenced to 4 years in prison for accepting bribes from Azerbaijani officials to use his position as a member of the Parliamentary Assembly of the Council of Europe (PACE) to mute criticism of Azerbaijan's human rights abuses.
-Of the 2.39 million euros received, only 3 payments totaling 500 thousand euros were recognized by the court as bribes.
+In 2015, the Foundation's headquarters were searched as part of an investigation into Volontè for money laundering.
+In January 2021, Volontè was initially sentenced to four years in prison for accepting bribes from Azerbaijani officials to use his position as a member of the Parliamentary Assembly of the Council of Europe (PACE) to mute criticism of Azerbaijan's human rights abuses.
+Of the 2.39 million euros received, only three payments totaling 500 thousand euros were recognized by the court as bribes.
+Volontè was eventually acquitted of all charges in 2022.